ripsource/OpenTrade/README.md

 # In Live Development - Proof of Concept - not production ready, nor complete in any fashion.

 This set of blueprints sets out the infrastructure for decentralised NFT trading on Radix, where 1 NFT can be listed on multiple marketplaces at the same time.
-The intention is to allow for users to have control over their assets, while ensuring marketplace aggregators can earn fees for their services and creators can enforce royalties in a flexible way.
+The intention is to allow for users to have control over their assets, while ensuring marketplace aggregators can earn fees for their services and creators can enforce royalties in a highly configurable way.

 You'll find basic blueprints for:
 - A shared-escrow account for individual traders to use for listing their NFTs as well as for purchasers to buy from.